 All unclaimed boxes will be donated to Bean's Cafe or other good cause if we do not hear from you within two days.

 Can I choose what products go in my box?

-How do I order other farm products like meat & eggs?
+How do I order other farm products like meat, MILK & eggs?

-We encourage you to subscribe to our produce delivery with the intention of seasonal commitment, but ultimately we want you to be happy with your experience.
-If our produce boxes are just not working for you we will be happy to cancel your subscription at any time and refund you for any undelivered boxes.
+We encourage you to purchase a Farm Share with the intention of seasonal commitment, but ultimately we want you to be happy with your experience.
+If it is just not working for you we will be happy to cancel your subscription at any time and refund you for any undelivered boxes.
 We require a one week notice for all cancellations.

 Are your products organic?